jtsmith2020/veracode-cli/README.md

 positional arguments:

- `SERVICE`           the Veracode Service to interact with
+ `SERVICE`           the Veracode Service to interact with (portfolio, static, dynamic, findings, admin, ticketing)

- `COMMAND`           the Command to execute on the Veracode Service
+ `COMMAND`           the Command to execute on the Veracode Service (depends upon the Service)

 optional arguments: